devendra999/MyJS/HRQuestions.md

 leave reason for
 ------------------------------------------------------------
-Azure    : Left the company due to lack of project and I want to improve my skils and knowledge
+Azure    : Left the company due to lack of project, I sit free most of the time, and I want to improve my skils and knowledge

 turabit  : I was at Turabit solution for six months.
 I realized that the job wasn’t a good fit for my career goals. because there I was worked in angular JS old version